0cjs/sedoc/win/unixy.md

 `getpass()` can break/block the terminal. `winpty` below can help fix this if you don't want to use CMD or PowerShell.

+Ctrl-Tab and Shift-Ctrl-Tab will cycle focus between all mintty windows, similar to Alt-Tab for all windows.

 ### winpty

 [winpty] acts as a shim between Windows native console programs and